YacineMathurin/Management/README.md

 # Pre-requirements

-You should have had setup the backend handling authentification and autorization at this [page](https://www.qenvilab.space/yacine/softrobot_access)
+You should have had setup the backend handling authentification and autorization at this page: [Softrobot Access](https://www.qenvilab.space/yacine/softrobot_access)

-You should have had setup the backend providing you data about robots at this [page](https://www.qenvilab.space/laurent/client_softrobot_backend)
+You should have had setup the backend providing you data about robots at this page: [Client Softrobot Backend](https://www.qenvilab.space/laurent/client_softrobot_backend)

 # Getting Started